Back to top

 2. Having to let go

-We often have an emotional connection when it comes to our homes and possessions, especially if you’ve lived there for a long time, so it can be hard to let go.
+We often have an emotional connection when it comes to our homes and possessions, particularly if you’ve lived there for a long time, so it can be hard to let go.

 3. Making your new space work

 You might need to rethink how you go about doing the things you enjoy.
-If you like to entertain, then dinner parties may need to be smaller and you might not be able to have so many people stay over.
-But if you’ve bought a new sofa, then there’s always the sofa bed!
+If you like to entertain, then dinner parties may need to be smaller and you might not be able to have so many people stay.
+But if you’ve bought a new sofa, then there’s always the sofa bed.

 If you are moving to a new area, it can take time to adjust to a new neighbourhood and establish new friendships.
 But making new friends and connections is part of the experience.